lubianat/curation_longtrail/draft.md

+---
+bibliography: references.bib
+---

 # The situation

-- Research projects always involve familiarization with the literature.
-- True for all projects, but obviously true for narrative and systematic reviews.
+1. Research projects always involve familiarization with the literature.
+This is true for all projects, but it's more explicit and obviously true for narrative and systematic reviews.

-- Often (if not always) the literature curation generates intermediate products contained organized, tabulated information about the articles of interest

-- These intermediate tables are the basis for preparing experiments and discussing results.

-- In reviews, they are screened based on certain criteria, and only a fraction of the studies are included in the end.
+2. Often (if not always) the literature curation generates intermediate products containing organized, tabulated information about the articles of interest.
+These intermediate tables are the basis for preparing experiments and discussing results.
+For instance, in systematic reviews, they are screened based on certain criteria, and only a fraction of the studies are included in the end.

+3. While when pooled together, this might amount to an enormous amount of data, most scientists produce small datasets [@ferguson2014] - most of which, currently, are not made public.

 # The opportunity